1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 - Set the transfer speed/baud rate to 115200 (Attention: Per default the Arduino IDE usually sets 921600 for ESP32 boards).
 - Please select the variant "Default 4MB with spiffs (1.2BM APP/1.5MB SPIFFS)" for "Partition Scheme".

+*Note: Even though the logging function also works with the ESP32, it is not advisable to use that function excessively due to the wear levelling of the flash memory.*

 ---